 This month, the fund also acquired two Mexican stocks benefiting from a profound air traffic rebound: an airport operator, and the world's most efficient low-cost airline which is now able to pass higher jet fuel prices on to the passengers.

 The fund increased the fund's position in a Colombian glass manufacturer which reported remarkable Q3 results, and decreased weights in a South African paper producer and a UAE property developer which are both cheap and growing but might face demand normalization next year.
 The fund sold a Saudi hospital operator and a few Turkish names which came short of our Q3 expectations.

 In December, we had a very productive research trip to Thailand, Malaysia, Indonesia, Philippines and Vietnam, meeting with over a dozen CEOs and undertaking site visits to assess companies’ factories, stores, and land assets.

-As a result of our due diligence during this trip, we decided to increase our position in a $1.5b Indonesian investment conglomerate developing a massive industrial estate in a special economic zone in Gresik near Surabaya, which we visited.
+As a result of our due diligence during this trip, the fund increased its position in a $1.5b Indonesian investment conglomerate developing a massive industrial estate in a special economic zone in Gresik near Surabaya, which we visited.
 The project will incorporate a deep sea port and an industrial park with the world's largest copper smelter, and we estimate that the land sales from this development will contribute to the company’s cash flows in the next few years at a rate far beyond what the market expects.
-We also increased our weight in a $130m Vietnamese agricultural holding which despite showing a very strong earnings growth on the back of constantly increasing exports is trading at its cheapest-ever valuation below 7x LTM P/E.
+The fund also increased its weight in a $130m Vietnamese agricultural holding which despite showing a very strong earnings growth on the back of constantly increasing exports is trading at its cheapest-ever valuation below 7x LTM P/E.